 Contrary to popular belief, a self affirmation will work to motivate you, but there’s a catch: it is only effective if you have high self-esteem.

 Therefore, if you have low self-esteem, repeatedly telling yourself how great you are won’t help you because, deep down, you don’t believe what you’re saying.
 It’s important to keep that in mind before you start yelling out affirmations every morning.
-Joining the free Fast-Track Class – Activate Your Motivation is helpful for you to shift your mindset.
-Join the focused session now for free!
+How to Build Self-Esteem: A Guide to Realize Your Hidden Power is helpful for you to shift your mindset.

 However, if you’ve got your mind right, and you’ve got confidence in yourself and your abilities (i.e. self-esteem), then choosing a positive self affirmation from the list below could be a great way to boost your motivation.